kornelski/dssim/README.md

 * The comparison is done on multiple weighed scales (based on IWSSIM) to measure features of different sizes.
 A single-scale SSIM is biased towards differences smaller than its gaussian kernel.
 * Scaling is done in linear-light RGB to model physical effects of viewing distance/lenses.
 Scaling in sRGB or Lab would have incorrect gamma and mask distortions caused by chroma subsampling.
 * a/b channels of Lab are compared with lower spatial precision to simulate eyes' higher sensitivity to brightness than color changes.
-* The lightness component of SSIM is ignored when comparing color channels.
 * SSIM score is pooled using mean absolute deviation.
 You can get per-pixel SSIM from the API to implement custom pooling.

 ## Compiling for WASM